schipp/fast_beamforming/README.md

 ## Performance statistics

 These are the runtimes of the cell that performs beamforming (under 3.
-Beamforming) on a machine with 2x Intel Xeon Gold 6326 (16C/32T), 512 GB RAM for the parameters indicated below:
+Beamforming) on a machine with 2x Intel Xeon Gold 6326 (16C/32T), 512 GB RAM for the parameters indicated below.

+**Is your code faster?
+Let me know!**

 ### `n_sensors = 100`